Download the NHC Product Description User's Guide for all tropical cyclone-related

 Atlantic

-Eastern Pacific Products pages
+Central Pacific Products pages.

 See Example